EntilZha/docker-workshop/README.md

 # Docker Workshop
-In this workshop you will learn the basics of docker and docker-compose through creating a small collection of microservices.
+In this workshop you will learn the basics of `docker`, `docker-compose`, and `Swagger` through creating a small collection of microservices and writing documentation/tests for them.
+No Django or Python experience is assumed, but it is helpful.
+Code for the web applications is written in Python, but for the purposes of this workshop mostly involves editing configuration-like files.

 ## The application
-The application you will be using is a partially built django app written in python.
+You will build/complete a django web application (written in Python).
 The core logic has been written for you, the majority of the areas to fill in are related to configuration.
+The goal isn't to learn `django`, it is to learn `docker`.

 ### Backend JSON API
+The backend API is nothing more than a thin wrapper around a third party JSON API.
+For this demo we will be using the Google Maps geocode API.

-The backend API that is written simply forwards requests to a third party API.
-To complete this app, it will require passing environment variables/configuration files around correctly so that the secret API key is not in version control, but can be accessed by the app.
+To complete this app,
+it will require passing environment variables/configuration files around correctly so that the secret API key is not in version control, but can be accessed by the app.
 The app itself will be one container.